hanabi/hanabi.github.io/Beginners.md

 <br />

+## Card Layout

+In this document, we will use screenshots to show examples of all the concepts introduced.
+Here's an example of a screenshot using the "Keldon-style" card lyout:

 ## The Basics

 ### The Chop

 * The right-most unclued card is called the "chop" card.
 * When a player needs to discard, they should discard their chop card.

   * Unless of course, they happen to have a clued card that is known useless - then they should discard the known useless card.
 * In this way, everyone discards in a predicable way.